Buswell & Nyberg

 Buswell & Nyberg are a duo consisting of Shaun Buswell, an English musician, comedian and music challenger and Erik Nyberg, a Swedish musician, record producer and music challenger.

 Buswell is known for performing with his band Buswell, and Nyberg performs under the name Last Box of Sparklers.
 They are known for completing musical challenges, and for creating pop-up orchestras from strangers for one-off concerts.

 Early life

 Buswell was born in Swindon, England.
 Nyberg was born in Skara, Sweden.
 They met touring with their respective bands in 2007.

 Music

 Buswell began his career as a solo artist, Buswell, in 1999.
-By 2006, this had grown into a five piece group featuring James Adkin, Matt Musella, Rebecca Bates and Rachael Birkin and the band's debut single "Let Me Love" was featured on MTV's "This is Americana" and VH1, as well as getting to No. 1 and No. 2 in Amazon's Pre-release & Hot 100 CD Singles Chart respectively.
+By 2006, this had grown into a five-piece group featuring James Adkin, Matt Musella, Rebecca Bates and Rachel Birkin and the band's debut single "Let Me Love" was featured on MTV's "This is Americana" and VH1, as well as getting to No. 1 and No. 2 in Amazon's Pre-release & Hot 100 CD Singles Chart respectively.
 Since then, Buswell has performed with multiple musicians and often performs with a line-up in double figures.